 Reverse: The Entrance Tower of Lutsk Castle

 Obverse: Volodymyr Vernadskyi (1722–1794), scientist, academician, founder of the Ukrainian Academy of Sciences

 Fact #5.
 Hryvnia coins are копійки.

-Currently Ukrainian копійки are issued in 1, 2, 5, 10, 25, 50 and 1 hryvnia denominations.
+Ukrainian копійки used to be issued in 1, 2, 5, 10, 25, 50 and 1 hryvnia denominations (first picture), but now they are issued in the denominations of 10 and 50 копійок, and 1, 2, 5 and 10 hryvnias.
 Obverse: the Ukrainian tryzub (Coat of Arms), the name of the country (Ukraine), year minted and floral ornament.
 Reverse: denomination and floral ornament.

 Fact #6.
 There are a few different grammar forms of the word гривня…